Each Sunday, ABC15.com debuts an Arizona issue - along with two opposing sides on the topic.

 Don't worry, you always have the opportunity to make comments at the bottom of the page.
 Yeah, your opinion matters, too.

-Click "Next" to read the first of two positions, "Why Smaller Government is Needed"
+Click "next page" to read the first of two positions, "Sell the post office".

 Do you agree with this opinion?
 Add a comment below to sound off.